Updated May 10th, 2019

-It is a great way to get started on a project as a first-time homebuyer because the down payment for this loan program can be as small as 3% of the total sales price.
+It is a great way to get started on a project as a first-time home buyer because the down payment for this loan program can be as little as 3% of the total sales price.

 If you use this loan, get excited!
 A beautiful home is just around the corner for you—and for a great price as well.

 This loan program is a great option because even if you have purchased a home before, you can still be eligible to reap its amazing benefits.
 The United States Department of Housing and Urban Development (HUD) sponsors the Good Neighbor Next Door Loan.
 This loan can really help you to save a lot of money when you purchase a home.